Fragile (Yes album): Background and recording

-On 31 July 1971, Yes performed the final concert of their 1970–71 tour at Crystal Palace Park, London in support of their previous album, The Yes Album (1971).
-The tour was significant for the band as it included their first set of gigs in the US which helped them gain momentum as The Yes Album and its single, "Your Move", reached the US top 40.
-The line-up during this time consisted of lead vocalist Jon Anderson, bassist Chris Squire, drummer Bill Bruford, keyboardist Tony Kaye, and guitarist Steve Howe.
-Following the tour, Yes started work on their next studio album that was originally conceived as a double with a combination of studio and live tracks, but it could not be realised due to the increased amount of time required to make it.
-Ideas to record in Miami, Florida with producer Tom Dowd also never came to fruition.
+On 31 July 1971, Yes concluded their 1970–71 tour in support of The Yes Album (1971) with a final performance at Crystal Palace Park, London.
+The tour marked a significant milestone for the band, featuring their first performances in the US, which generated considerable momentum as both The Yes Album and its lead single, "Your Move", reached the US top 40.
+The line-up during this time comprised lead vocalist Jon Anderson, bassist Chris Squire, drummer Bill Bruford, keyboardist Tony Kaye, and guitarist Steve Howe.
+Following these dates, the band began developing their next studio project, which was initially envisioned as a double album blending studio and live recordings.
+However, this concept was abandoned due to the extensive time required for its production, and tentative plans to record in Miami, Florida with producer Tom Dowd similarly fell through.